rufatpro/gonka-docs/docs/FAQ.md

 ```
 2025-08-25 20:54:58,822 - pow.service.sender - INFO - Sending generated batch to http://api:9100/
 ```
-The http://api:9100 url won’t be available if you paused the api container or if MLNode container and api containers don’t share the same docker network.
-Expect to see error messages saying that the MLNode failed to send generated batches.
+The http://api:9100 url won’t be available if you paused the api container or if ML Node container and api containers don’t share the same docker network.
+Expect to see error messages saying that the ML Node failed to send generated batches.
 The important part is to make sure that the generation process is happening.

 ## Updates & maintenance